JoannaMacDev/JoannaMacDev.github.io/_posts/2017-05-18-Interactors-Part-1.md

 }
 ```

-I have added a @IBOutlet collection so that we can talk to any label interactors on the view and set their subject property in the viewDidLoad() method
+I have added an @IBOutlet collection so that we can talk to any label interactors on the view and set their subject property in the viewDidLoad() method

 The button's @IBAction simply sets the name property on the Person.
 But that is all the code you need in the view controller.

-You might think that it is hardly worth the effort to create an interactors for this scenario but, when we move on to integer and decimal properties, the saving in boilerplate code becomes significant.
+You might think that it is hardly worth the effort to create an interactor for this scenario but, when we move on to integer and decimal properties, the saving in boilerplate code becomes significant.

-##### The storyboard
+##### The Storyboard

-On your view controller, set its class to TestViewController, place an NSObject on it and set its class to LabelInteractor.
+In IB, create a view controller and set its class to TestViewController; then place an NSObject on it and set its class to LabelInteractor.

 ![Setting the Property Name]({{ site.url }}/images/SetName.png)